-Ricky is a senior lecturer based in the Department of Sociology.
+Ricky is a senior lecturer based in the Department of Social and Political Sciences.
 Ricky has many years experience in academia as a researcher, teacher and course leader.
 Ricky currently teaches on BA Sociology, BA Psychology and Sociology, and BA Youth Justice.

 Ricky has worked as a careers adviser and training manager for a Careers Service in the East Midlands before becoming a Senior Lecturer.

 Ricky's main research focus explores trans-disciplinary perspectives of 'career'.
 Such explorations allow for research activities to span across academic disciplines as highlighted in publication section below:

 Ricky has an on-going research collaboration with Graham Ferris (reader in Law at NTU) exploring how sociological concepts – e.g. Goffman’s ‘moral career’ - can be introduced into the Law curriculum to influence the teaching of ethics.
 This was outlined in a paper at the Association of Law Teachers Annual conference where it won the Stan Marsh prize for best paper (2014).

 In 2010 NTU published a report on Ricky’s research project engaging with career practitioner's views of the use of group work.
 This research was conducted in collaboration with a West Midlands Connexion service impacting upon future practice

 Ricky continues to work in collaboration with Dr Chris Towers (Senior Lecturer in Social Policy) so as to explore how students can engage in innovative teaching methods – with the utilisation of role play - to promote their construction and sharing of knowledge in the class room.
 Such strategies enable students to engage in their own personal and public experiences of ‘career’ to widen their learning.
 A paper on this activity has been published by the Staff and Educational Development Association Journal and has subsequently influenced the practice of colleagues within the School of Social Sciences here at NTU.